NicoVIII/CloudBackupEncryption/README.md

 ### Encryption

 1. Put both `.sh` and `pgpbackup-encrypt` and `pgpbackup-decrypt` files into the folder which contents you want to encrypt.
 2. Open `encrypt.sh` and replace `<email_to_encrypt_for>` with the email, which is part of your pgp key.
-If you want to encrypt the backup for multiple keys, just add the other email addresses after the first one.
+If you want to encrypt the backup for multiple keys, just add the other email addresses with additional `-r` after the first one. e.g. `-r nico@nicoviii.net -r nico2@nicoviii.net`
 3. Configure encryption in `encrypt.sh`.
 Look up the options at [Options / encrypt](#encrypt)
 4. You should configure decryption in `decrypt.sh` right now, if you want to configure it for every backup.
-The files will be copied into the backup, to decrypt the backup later.
+The files will be copied into the backup to decrypt it later.
 Look up the options at [Options / decrypt](#decrypt)
 5. Execute `encrypt.sh`.
 It will start the encryption.
-The backup will be placed inside a `backup` folder next to the folder with the files.
+The backup will be placed by default inside a `backup` folder next to the folder with the files.

 ### Decryption

 1. The files `decrypt.sh` and `pgpbackup-decrypt` should not be encrypted.
 If both are available you should be able to decrypt the backup.
 2. Execute `decrypt.sh`.
+It will start the decryption.
+The decrypted files will be placed by default inside a `decrypted` folder next to the folder with the backup.

 ## Options